How Is Credit Card Debt Split During Divorce?

-Although it provided a temporary reprieve from dealing with her ex in regards to their debt, White said she wishes she had considered options other than a bankruptcy and its long-lasting consequences.
+Although it provided a temporary reprieve from dealing with her ex in regards to their debt, White said she wished she had considered options other than a bankruptcy and its long-lasting consequences.

 The hit that your credit score will take from bankruptcy could also endanger your post-divorce life, leaving you unable to get approved for a loan or pass a credit check.
 White said she ended up having to ask a friend to front her the money for an apartment.

-“Your ex-spouse could file for bankruptcy post-divorce and then potentially have his liability or her liability wiped out if you have joint credit together,” she said.
-“Then you still have your liability plus theirs.
+“Your ex-spouse could file for bankruptcy post-divorce and then potentially have his or her liability wiped out if you have joint credit together,” she said.
+“Then you still have your liability plus theirs.”

 Divorce can be emotionally and psychologically taxing, but you’ll thank yourself later if you can maintain some financial stability.

-Although the period immediately after a divorce may be tough, calling your creditors before you start missing bills could help your financial situation and save your credit, according to Ward.
+Although the period immediately after a divorce may be tough, calling your creditors before you start missing bills can help your financial future and save your credit.

 How to Build a Debt-Free Life Post-Divorce